Sermons

 8 April 2018

 Our first reading from Acts seems so different to our Gospel reading from John.
-Both give an account of Jesus’ disciples gathered together after his death and resurrection – but what a difference there is in their character.
-In Acts we read: With great power the apostles gave their testimony to the resurrection of the… Read more
+Both give an account of Jesus’ disciples gathered together after his death and resurrection – but… Read more

 Easter Sunday (Year B)